wp-plugins/flyzoo/readme.txt

 Stable tag: 0.1.0
 License: GPLv2

-Free, Elegant Chat & Social Widget to Engage your Users!
+Free, Stylish Chat & Social Widget to Engage your Users!

 == Description ==
-Flyzoo is a cloud-based Live Chat & Social Widget to engage your users and unleash the social power of your blog, e-commerce or personal website!
+Flyzoo is a cloud-based Live Chat, Group Chat and Social Widget to engage your users and unleash the social power of your blog, e-commerce or personal website!

 ####Features####

 * Live Chat with Real-time Visitor Insights (New!)
 * Public and Private Group Chatrooms
+* Customizable Messages Online/Offline/Welcome/Login
-* Social Comments with Realtime Notifications
+* Social Comments with Live Streaming
+* Realtime Notifications
 * Chats can be moved around the screen and are automatically re-opened while browsing the site!
 * Gamification with Points, Badge and Rewards to boost engagement and Referral
 * User Profiles
-* Customizable Messages Online/Offline/Welcome/Login
 * Administration Dashboard
-* Realtime notifications
 * ...and much more!